jonzfisher/chance-the-rapper/README.md

 The talk gives a decent walkthrough, but I also want to leave you with the chance to do some of this at home.

-Gatsby is built with Node.js v4 and npm v3, so you'll need to check if at least those versions are installed.
+Gatsby is built with Node.js v4 and npm v3, so you'll need to check if at least those versions are installed with these commands.

 ```node --version```

 ```npm --version```

-If Node.js isn't install, go to https://nodejs.org/ and install the recommended version for your OS.
+If Node.js isn't installed, go to https://nodejs.org/ and install the recommended version for your OS.

 ## First Gatsby